Skip to main content Skip to secondary navigation

 This study examines how education has been used as a tool for social cohesion during periods of national identity transformation and the conceptualization of international identity.
 It investigates the evolution of educational discourses and policies aimed at nation-building, patriotism, and peace education for international understanding, focusing on their translation into reforms over time.
 Drawing on government reports on educational reforms published in the International Yearbook of Education by the International Bureau of Education (1933–1969), the study reveals a post-World War II rise in peace education policies accompanied by a decline in nation-building policies.
 However, while peace education policies were often normative and lacked concrete structural reforms, nation-building policies frequently translated into substantial educational reforms.

-A Tool for Legitimacy?
-The Right to Education in Education Reforms by Autocratic Regimes
+Global Talk, Reputational Stock: The Right to Education in Autocracies’ Education Reforms

-By: Tom Nachtigal, Jieun Song, Marcia Yang, and Minju Choi
+By: Tom Nachtigal, Marcia Yang, Minju Choi, and Jieun Song

 Do Education Reform Increase Access to Learning?